vviseguy/startup/README.md

 The full-stack startup project that I would like to persue is an Inversus-style multiplayer online game.

+The website it will be hosted on may be found here: https://vviseguy.click/

 ![image](https://user-images.githubusercontent.com/16418680/215299802-2e8cdbd3-913e-4515-b4d7-7cc41beb01c0.png)

 ## The Premise